infinitum-dev/mobile-sdk/README.md

         targetCompatibility = '1.8'
 }
 ```
 This will allow your application to use Java 1.8 which introduces lambdas to java.
-This allows us to use these functions as callbacks.
+This allows us to use functions as callbacks.

 #### To import the Infinitum SDK to your project you will need to: